 All results are delivered to elements of Vi.
-If either operand is not normalized, there is no guarantee that the products will be normalized.
-If neither operand is normalized, the product will not be normalized.
+If either operand is not normalized, there is no guarantee that the products are normalized.
+If neither operand is normalized, the product is not normalized.

-Out-of-range conditions are described in section 4.
+Section 4 describes out-of-range conditions.